Applying Universal Design for Learning

 - Using Alt Text for your images

-- Using sans serif fonts, using appropriate sizes for the type of file (slideshows require larger fonts than printed text) and avoiding using color to convey meaning
+- Using sans serif fonts and appropriate font sizes for the type of file (slideshows require larger fonts than printed text) and avoiding the use of color to convey meaning

 - Creating meaningful hyperlinks.
 Instead of saying “Click Here”, your link could point you to “How to Make Accessible Hyperlinks“